- Read a lot. Read a wide variety, and take notice of what makes writing good in both fiction and nonfiction.

 - Write now.
 Whatever you can write, do it, whether that’s for an online niche magazine, your local newspaper, a nonprofit organization or anything else.
 Just keep writing, and keep getting better at it.
 Consider joining a local or online writers critique group.

 - Build your platform now.
 If you are serious about getting published but your name isn ‘t currently widely-known, start building your following now so a potential publisher will see that you have a built-in audience.
-A great book on this is Get Known Before the Book Deal by Christina Katz.
-It’s a must-read.
+A great book on this is The Extroverted Writer: An Author’s Guide to Marketing and Building a Platform by Amanda Luedeke.
 For a nutshell perspective on this, read what Thomas Nelson Publishers chairman Michael Hyatt’s blog post, “5 Steps to Building Your Platform When You Hate Selling Yourself.”

 - Get an agent.
 Most publishers won’t even look at a manuscript unless it’s represented by a literary agent.
 Where can you find an agent?
 Most reputable writers conferences can help you find one, or even meet one in person right there.